rishirajput/WeatherKMP/README.md

 ./gradlew build
 ```

-Learn More
-Kotlin Multiplatform
-Compose Multiplatform
-Kotlin/Wasm

-License
+## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.
+See the `LICENSE` file for more details.